top of page

 VicBioCon Research Grant

 We are pleased to announce the establishment of a grant to provide additional financial assistance to support the work of the VicBioCon community.
+In 2025, the VicBioCon Research Grant is partly sponsored by the Natural Resources Conservation Trust.

-The VicBioCon Research Grant is aimed to support PhD students and early career scientists undertaking research or conservation action within Victoria.
+The VicBioCon Research Grant aims to support PhD students and early career scientists undertaking research or conservation action within Victoria.
 We also welcome applicants from land managers, environmental educators, and community organisations (e.g. ‘Friends of’ groups) who are actively engaged in projects that increase understanding or persistence of biodiversity within Victoria.
 The grant is intended to cater for our diverse audience of researchers, students and community members dedicated to conserving biodiversity in Victoria.

 Applicants will be judged on the project relevance, feasibility and meaningful impact to conservation or biodiversity knowledge in Victoria.
 Consideration will also be given to how well applicants have articulated how grant funds will be utilised to deliver project outcomes.